Lucretia Mott: Early anti-slavery efforts

 Amidst social persecution by abolition opponents and pain from dyspepsia, Mott continued her work for the abolitionist cause.
 She managed their household budget to extend hospitality to guests, including fugitive slaves, and donated to charities.
 Mott was praised for her ability to maintain her household while contributing to the cause.
 In the words of one editor, "She is proof that it is possible for a woman to widen her sphere without deserting it."

-Mott and other female activists also organized anti-slavery fairs to raise awareness and revenue, providing much of the funding for the movement.

-Women's participation in the anti-slavery movement threatened societal norms.
-Many members of the abolitionist movement opposed public activities by women, especially public speaking.
-At the Congregational Church General Assembly, delegates agreed on a pastoral letter warning women that lecturing directly defied St. Paul's instruction for women to keep quiet in church.(1 Timothy 2:12) Other people opposed women's speaking to mixed crowds of men and women, which they called "promiscuous."
-Others were uncertain about what was proper, as the rising popularity of the Grimké sisters and other women speakers attracted support for abolition.